NyawiraMuturi/Ello/README.md

 ## Approach[![](/public/pin.svg)](#approach)

-1. **Project Setup**: I initialized a Nextjs project and set up prettier, husky and ESLint for better developer experience writing clean and maintainable code.
+1. **Project Setup**: I initialized a React project using Vite and set up prettier and ESLint for better developer experience writing clean and maintainable code.
+2. **System Design**: I used SOLID design principles for seperation of concerns.
+HOC and other files have a single responsibility.
-2. **Data Fetching**: I used React Query to make API calls, focusing on error handling and asynchronous programming best practices.
+2. **Data Fetching**: I used Apollo client graphql to fetch data, focusing on error handling and asynchronous programming best practices.
-3. **User Interface**: I used TailwindCSS to Design and build clean and intuitive user interfaces fully responsive across all pages.
+3. **User Interface**: I used Material UI to Design and build clean and intuitive user interfaces fully responsive across all pages.
-4. **State Management**: Implemented state management using either local component state, or Zustand global state manager.
+4. **State Management**: Implemented state management using either local component state (useState), or useContext for global state management.
-5. **Routing**: Routing comes out of the box with NextJs.
-So that was a breeze.
+5. **Routing**: Routing was done using React Router V6.23.0.
+This was a breeze.
 6. **TypeScript**: Leveraged TypeScript to add type safety and enhance code readability and maintainability across the entire app.
 Didn't @ts-ignore anywhere as well.
+What would we do without types??

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>